ofbennett/GameOfLife/README.md

 - `Pseudorandom`: Initialize the cell field pseudorandomly (set to 1) or truly randomly (set to 0)
 - `verbose`: Verbose output (set to 1) or quiet output (set to 0)

 Example results from each branch are provided in the folder example_results.
 These results include the printed std output from the program along with the video created from the results of the computation.
-The raw output data has not been included as these files are very large.
+The raw output data files has not been included as they are very large.

 ******************************************************************************
 ### SERIAL BRANCH: